Member of Parliament for West Suffolk

 Matt was first elected MP for West Suffolk in 2010.
 He entered Government in September 2012 and has served in a number of ministerial roles under David Cameron, including as Minister for Skills, Minister for Business, and Paymaster General.

-Matt is married to Martha and has three young children.
-He is the first MP in modern times to win a horse race, having raced to victory at the Newmarket July Course in August 2012.
+Matt is the first MP in modern times to win a horse race, having raced to victory at the Newmarket July Course in August 2012.
 He is an avid cricketer and plays for the Lords & Commons Cricket team.
-Matthew once played the most northerly game of cricket on record, and succumbed to frostbite en route to the Pole.
+Matt once played the most northerly game of cricket on record and succumbed to frostbite en route to the Pole.
 He retains all his fingers.

 Matt Hancock was the UK’s first Minister for Digital. and was promoted to Secretary of State for Digital, Culture, Media and Sport on 8th January 2018.
-He recently launched his own App, Matt Hancock
+During his time at DCMS, he launched his own App called Matt Hancock.